korovatron/sql_academy/SQL_SOLUTIONS.md

-# 🦸‍♂️ Mr Kendall's SQL-ution Academy 101 - Complete Solutions Guide
+# 🦸‍♂️ Mr Kendall's SQL Academy - Complete Solutions Guide

 ## 📖 About This Guide

-This comprehensive guide contains solutions for all 39 exercises in Mr Kendall's SQL-ution Academy 101.
+This comprehensive guide contains solutions for all 44 exercises in Mr Kendall's SQL Academy.
 Each solution is designed to teach specific SQL concepts using our superhero database schema.

 ## 🗃️ Database Schema Overview

-Our superhero database consists of 5 main tables:
+The superhero database consists of 5 main tables:

 ### **Heroes Table**
 - `HeroID` (INTEGER PRIMARY KEY)